clearwind-ca/service-catalog/docs/installing.md

 Environment variables:

 * `CRON_USER`: If `--user` is not specified, then the command will check to see if the environment variable `CRON_USER` is set and use that.

+### Truncate

+Command: `python manage.py truncate`

+Removes old `Log` entries in the `SystemLog` table.
+The default is to remove all logs older than 30 days.

+Arguments:

+* `--ago`: the number of days to truncate logs too.
+For example `--ago 30` removes all `Log` entries older than 30 days.